Masthead

 4. Now that we have an idea of the geographic extent of our image, we will open a second view and display the image as a false color composite.
 Select Views → Create New View to open a new view in the image window.

 5. Click on the new view (either in the Layer Manager in the the view), it will show a light blue outline when selected as the active view.
-Open the file “Landsat06102024.dat” again, but this time when you open the file you will see the Data Manager menu.
-The Data Manager allows you to see all data that has been opened in ENVI and select the data and the bands that you want to display in the new view.
-If you have already opened an image in ENVI the data manager will pop-up if you try to open the same image again.
-To display the data you must either manually select the bands or right click to select default options (if available).
+Open the file “Landsat05292025.dat” again, but this time when you open the file you will see the Data Manager menu open instead of the.
 Right click on the Landsat file and select "Load CIR".
 This will load a NIR false color composite of the Landsat image in the new view.
-In this composite, NIR reflectance is show in red on the screen, Red reflectance in green and Green reflectance in blue.

 Linking Views and False Color Composites

-2. Make sure “Geo Link” is selected” and then click the “Link All” button.
+2. In the Link Views window, select the “Geo Link” option and then click the “Link All” button.
 This links all open views.
 Click “OK”.
 Now when you zoom or pan in one view the other views automatically follow.
 This can be very helpful when looking at multiple data sets in a common geographic area.
+Using the Link View tool, you can link up to 16 views by geographic location so that all linked views will go to the same location at the same time when you pan/zoom around the image.

-3. Now the two views are linked, when you move or zoom into one Landsat image, the view with the other will follow.
+3. Now the two views are linked, when you move or zoom into one Landsat image, the view with the other image will follow.
 Explore some of the image and the associated colors in the true and color infrared composite.

 4. Now we will add a third view, Views → Create New View.
 Make sure you have the new view selected by either clicking in the empty viewer or by clicking on the view in the Layer Manager.
 Click on the Data Manager icon Data Managerand you will see the Data Manager menu.